logicmonitor/terraform-provider-logicmonitor/website/docs/index_html.markdown

 * `api_id` - (Required) LogicMonitor API id.
 This can also be set via the `LM_API_ID` environment variable.
 * `api_key` - (Required) LogicMonitor API key.
 This can also be set via the `LM_API_KEY` environment variable.
 * `company` - (Required) LogicMonitor company name.
 This can also be set via the `LM_COMPANY` environment variable.
+* `bulk_resource` - (Optional) True if going for bulk resources that can exceed the rate limit.
+The default value is false.